Menooker/Dogee/Readme.md

 # Dogee
-Dogee is a C++ extension for distributed programming on distributed shared memory (DSM) by shared memory multithreading model.
+Dogee is a C++ library for distributed programming on distributed shared memory (DSM) by shared memory multithreading model.
 Usually, DSM systems provide developers "get" and "set" APIs to use the shared memory.
 Dogee allows developers to operate the distributed shared memory in a similar way they operate local memory by C++, without using "get" and "set" explicitly.
 By using Birdee, developers can create arrays, shared variables and objects in DSM.

-[Birdee](https://github.com/Menooker/Birdee/) is a new distributed programming language.
+[Birdee](https://github.com/Menooker/Birdee/) is a sister project, which is a new distributed programming language.
 Dogee can be viewed as Birdee in C++.

 ## Build instructions